GuangzheWen/web-softwaretools-plain/report/Process.md

 1. Guangzhe has demonstrated the Modifying Pet Information feature by sharing the desktop.
 2. It was decided to begin designing the front end for the Authenticating Users and Modifying Pet Information features.
 The first task is to interview users and ask them what their ideal front page would look like.
-3. It was decided to show the Authenticating Users and Modifying Pet Information Features to Users in an attempt to get some user feedback
+3. It was decided to show the Authenticating Users and Modifying Pet Information Features to Users in an attempt to get some user feedback.
 4. The next Sprint task is determined to be the search feature development.

+##### Meeting 6

+Time: 11:00am-11:20am

+Date: 7th August

+Place: Teams

+Attendees: Guangzhe Wen, Gang Li, Chongyan Qi

+The Meeting Point:

+1. After feedback from users, Guangzhe has modified some elements of the feature and we disscussed about it:

+- feedback 1: When pet store owner log in, they don't want to have too many steps, they need to do it quickly.

+  solution: Change the login information bar to require only the password.

+- feedback 2: Too much information was entered when creating the pet, especially ID.

+  solution: An ID is automatically generated when creating a pet.

+- feedback 3: Customers want to have an option to delete their account to protect their privacy.

+  solution: Add deletion option when customers log in.

+2. Disscussed the front-end design, which was modified based on user feedback on features.
+Specific modifications are described in [Front End UX.md](https://github.com/GuangzheWen/web-softwaretools-plain/blob/main/report/Front%20End%20UX.md).

 #### Technical Log